ravern/jabba/README.md

 $ go get -u github.com/gobuffalo/packr/packr
 ```

 The development server can then be started.
-Static files can be reloaded without
+The server will be restarted
-restarting the server.
+automatically when changes are made.
 ```bash
 $ mage development
 ```